What is Physical Therapy?

 Public settings – a physical therapist may be placed in a public setting such as a shopping mall to promote health and help treat patients.

-Conditions Treated by Physical Therapists
+Most Common Conditions Treated by Physical Therapists

 Arthritis, Traumatic Brain Injury (TBI), stroke, balance, hand injuries, incontinence, back pain, rotator cuff pain, Carpal Tunnel Syndrome, stroke, Multiple Sclerosis, burns, developmental delays, concussion, tennis elbow, Chronic Obstructive Pulmonary Disease (COPD), headaches, pelvic pain, sports injuries, dislocations, Lymphedema, fractures, and osteoporosis to name a few.

-Why a Career in Physical Therapy?
+Why Choose a Physical Therapy Career?

 Becoming a physical therapist can have myriad tangible and intangible benefits worth exploring.
 First, many physical therapists talk about making a difference in the lives of others.
 Having a direct impact on the health and well-being of others can be immensely rewarding, therefore reinforcing the feeling of making a positive difference.
 Next, current physical therapists enjoy having mastery or expertise in their field of study.
 In other words, there is a great sense of satisfaction to be an expert on movement.
 It is from this well-spring of knowledge that PT’s are able to quickly recognize issues, establish a plan, and help manage that plan for the benefit of patients.